sair-lab/localization/README.md

 # localization

+Localization ROS Package for fusion from multi-sensor (UWB, IMU, Optical Flow, and Visual SLAM)

+# Usage
-Toturial (Only for ROS kinetic on Ubuntu 16.04)
+    Only tested with ROS kinetic on Ubuntu 16.04

 Install dependencies: